crs4/life_monitor/README.md

 This can in turn be used to try other API calls.
 For instance, go to "Get workflow test status" and use the above UUID and version values to populate the corresponding fields under "PATH PARAMETERS".
-Click on "TRY" and you should get a response containing information on the workflow's testing status.
+Click on `TRY` and you should get a response containing information on the workflow's testing status.
 Also, if you repeat the above call to "List registry workflows", the response should now include the newly submitted workflow.